multidila/ant-algorithm-simulation/README.md

 # ant-algorithm-simulation

-A simulation of the Ant Colony Optimization algorithm designed to solve optimization problems.
+A simulation of the Ant Colony Optimization (ACO) algorithm designed to solve the Traveling Salesman Problem (TSP).
 The project showcases how ant-like agents form pheromone trails, cooperate, and search for the shortest paths.
-It also includes a visual representation.
+It includes an interactive visual representation of the algorithm in action.

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.7.

+## Features

+- **Interactive Visualization**: Real-time graph visualization showing pheromone trails and best tour
+- **Seeded Random Generation**: Reproducible scenarios using seed values for testing and demonstration
+- **Configurable Parameters**: Adjust algorithm parameters (α, β, ρ, Q, ant count, iterations)
+- **K-Regular Graph Generation**: Generate graphs with configurable node count and edge density
+- **Integration Tests**: Comprehensive test suite validating algorithm behavior across different scenarios

 ## Development server